-Lean Startup, Kanban and Continuous Delivery: practices and principles to create the ultimate value creation machine
+Lean Startup, Kanban and Continuous Delivery: Practices and Principles to Create the Ultimate Value Creation Machine

 Startups.
 4 people in a room changing the world.
-Fluid, optimised, responding dynamically to changes in the product based on detailed customer data to drive value and build their proposition.
+Fluid, optimized, responding dynamically to changes in the product based on detailed customer data to drive value and build their proposition.
 No bureaucracy, no waste just beauty.

 While it sounds like Cinderella and the ugly sister, both have lessons to learn from one another.
 Principles are as important and useful in established companies as they are in the startup world.
 Lean Startup is not just about how we can create an amazing product – its about how we can learn from the results of our efforts to improve everything we do.
 Agile is an iterative and incremental approach to software development.
-Lean is a customer focused value creation process.
+Lean is a customer-focused value creation process.

-They are all ultimately searching for an answer to the question “How can we learn more quickly what works, and discard what does not to build ultimate product that our customers love?”
+They are all ultimately searching for an answer to the question “How can we learn more quickly what works, and discard what does not to build an ultimate product that our customers love?”

-Barry O'Reilly 2019.
+Barry O'Reilly 2020.
 All Rights Reserved ©